soilspectroscopy/ossl-manual/docs/025-modeling.md

 Users can choose to opt for one of the multiple calibration models, which also depends on the type of data (VisNIR, MIR, coordinates and depths known yes/no) you use of course.

+Soil spectral scans obtained by different spectroscopic instruments often cannot be modeled or analyzed together i.e. they require some kind of calibration [@lei2022achieving] before one can fit cross-instrument / cross-dataset calibration models.
+In the OSSL library we thus use also instrument / dataset as the indicator variable hence the most complex models currently in the OSSL are where users need to define both:

+1. Input MIR spectra,
+2. Input VisNIR spectra (same samples),
+3. Geographical location and soil depth,
+4. Instrument code / dataset code;

 ## Using default OSSL models to predict soil properties

 OSSL model registry (RDS) S3 file services currently includes large number of